-Staff have attended WRAP (Workshop to Raise Awareness of Prevent) training in order to raise their awareness of, and knowledge of how best to protect children from, radicalisation and extremism.
+Staff have undertaken training in order to raise their awareness of, and knowledge of how best to protect children from, radicalisation and extremism.

 The development of caring, supportive and trusting relationships between adults and children will help to prevent incidents of bullying.
 Members of the school community need to feel confident that reported incidents will be appropriately responded to and will be taken seriously.